andyatkinson/andyatkinson.github.io/consulting.md

 <details>
 <summary>How I Work</summary>
   <ul>
-<li>I’ll provide a Independent Consulting Agreement</li>
+<li>I’ll provide a Consulting Agreement and we'll work on a Statement of Work</li>
-<li>We can use Google Hangouts, Zoom, Tuple, or similar programs for synchronous calls</li>
+<li>We can use Google Hangouts or equivalent tools for calls.
+I work in the US Central time zone.</li>
 <li>We can use Slack, email, and Google Docs for async work and statuses</li>
-<li>I’ll track detailed time and provide regular invoices</li>
   </ul>
 </details>